More and More Parents are Spending Just as Much Time Choosing a Kindergarten as They Would a College

-Nothing shapes children more than their schooling environment during the early years of life.
-Kindergarten in particular is a foundational time in a child’s life.
+Nothing shapes children more than their schooling experiences during the early years of life.
+Education, from ages 0-8 in particular, is foundational in a child’s life.

-Most parents are drawn to their local neighborhood school when sending their kids to kindergarten.
-But considering that the first seven years of a child’s life are the most important for educational development, early school choices are critical.
-You should spend just as much time choosing a kindergarten as you would a college.
+Most parents are drawn to their local neighborhood elementary school when choosing kindergarten to second grade.
+But considering the first seven years of a child’s life are the most important for educational development, early school choices are critical.
+More and more parents are spending just as much time choosing a kindergarten as they would a college.

-The Reggio Emilia alternative teaching approach supports children’s desire to learn.
+The Reggio Emilia approach supports children’s desire to learn.
 Children are empowered to follow their curiosity, creating lifelong, competent learners.

 Wondering why Reggio Emilia will benefit your children?
-Want to know if a private kindergarten school offering this teaching method is a good fit for your kids?
-Keep reading to learn all about this teaching method frequently found in private schools.
+Want to know if a private pre kindergarten and elementary school offering this teaching method is a good fit for your kids?
+Keep reading to learn all about this teaching method.

 Why You Should Consider an Alternative Teaching Method